singularian/mdencode/docs/mdzip_cpp.md

 - mdunzipnh            - Unzips and decodes a simple mdzip (mdsz) file.
 It can also display the block list.
 - mdzipsip40           - Creates a sip40 decrementing and incrementing key mdzip (mdz) binary file with a modular floor and multiple signatures.
 - mdunzipsip40         - Unzips and decodes an sip40 mdzip (mdz) file to an output file.
 It can also display the block list.
-- mdzipsip47           - Creates a sip47 mdzip (mdz) file with either a Siphash 40 or Siphash 48 block signature.
+- mdzipsip47           - Creates a sip47 mdzip (mdz) file with either a Siphash 40 or a Siphash 48 block signature.
 - mdunzipsip47         - Unzips a sip47 mdzip (mdz) file to an output file.
 It can also display the block list.
 - mdtest               - Test modulus scan program for the C++ mdzip program.